radityaharya/flowify/README.md

    Start a Redis server.
 You can download and install Redis from the [official website](https://redis.io/).
 Alternatively, you can use a cloud service such as [Railway](https://docs.railway.app/guides/redis) or [Upstash](https://upstash.com/).
 Redis is used for queueing and caching.

 3. **Set Up Database:**
-   Create a database on [Planetscale](https://planetscale.com/) and create a connection string.
-You can find instructions on how to do this [here](https://planetscale.com/docs/tutorials/connect-nextjs-app#generate-a-connection-string).
+    Create a Postgres database and set the `DATABASE_URL` environment variable.
+You can use a local Postgres instance or a cloud service such as [Neon](https://neon.tech/).
+Flowify uses [Drizzle](https://orm.drizzle.team/) as the ORM.

 4. **Set Up Spotify API:**
    Create a Spotify developer account and create a new application.
 You can find instructions on how to do this [here](https://developer.spotify.com/documentation/web-api/concepts/apps).
 Keep the client ID and client secret handy.